Cyclin-dependent kinase 5: Regulator of cell apoptosis and cell survival

 In addition to all the roles previously mentioned, the Cdk5 is involved in numerous cellular functions such as cell mobility survival, apoptosis, and gene regulation.

 The plasma membrane, cytosol and perinuclear region are the locations where Cdk5/p35 activators are found.
 Nevertheless, Cdk5 can also be activated by cyclin I, this regulator causes an increase in the expression of BCl-2 family proteins, which are associated with anti-apoptotic functions.

 Role in disease

 The chemical explanation of a wide variety of neurological disorders lead to the Cdk5; the abnormal phosphorylation of tau is a pathological action carried out by this kinase and the neurofibrillary tangles are the consequences.

 Neurodegenerative diseases

 Cdk5 plays an essential role in the central nervous system.
 During the process of embryogenesis, this kinase is necessary for the development of the brain; and in adult brains, Cdk5 is needed for many neuronal processes; for instance, learning and the formation of memories.
-Nevertheless, if Cdk5 activity is deregulated, it can lead to really severe neurological diseases, including Alzheimer's, Parkinson, Multiple sclerosis and Huntington’s disease.
+Nevertheless, if Cdk5 activity is deregulated, it can lead to severe neurological diseases, including Alzheimer's, Parkinson, Multiple sclerosis and Huntington's disease.